What Do Hydroelectric Plant Technician Do?

 - Install or calibrate electrical or mechanical equipment, such as motors, engines, switchboards, relays, switch gears, meters, pumps, hydraulics, or flood channels.

-These are the skills Hydroelectric Plant Technicians say are the most useful in their careers:
+Below is a list of the skills most Hydroelectric Plant Technicians say are important on the job.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.